🥊 Difference between bag training and sparring (and what is best for your training)

 • Technical sparring: slow, controlled, focused on technique

-• Hard sparring: almost competition pace (advanced players only!)
+• Hard sparring: almost match pace (for advanced only!)

 When is sparring ideal?

-• If you already have some basic knowledge in technology
+• If you already have some basics in technique

-• If you want to prepare for competitions
+• If you want to prepare for matches

-• If you want to improve your reactions, timing and feeling
+• If you want to improve your reactions, timing, and feel

-👉 Sparring requires extra protection such as a mouthguard , shin guards , and sometimes a head guard.
+👉 Sparring requires extra protection such as a mouthguard, shin guards and sometimes a head protector.

-Bag training vs sparring: the difference in one overview
+Bag training vs sparring: the difference at a glance

 Training with Punching bag Partner